 When carrying out an investigation, how should HR proceed if An Garda Síochána are involved?Posted in : First Tuesday Q&A ROI on 3 July 2017

 The involvement of An Garda Siochana before or at the time of an employer’s disciplinary investigation can cause particular difficulties for employers for a number of reasons.
 Firstly, if the employee is charged with a criminal offence, he or she may refuse to answer questions during the disciplinary investigation for fear of self-incrimination or the employee may be advised by their legal representation not to participate in the process at all.
 As a result, the involvement of the Gardaí may unavoidably result in the postponement or suspension of any disciplinary process.
+Secondly, if the employer is acquitted of a criminal offence because of a technicality or if the case does

 Already a subscriber?